 Halo Infinite Equipment: How To Use Repulsor, Active Camo, And More

 The new Halo Infinite equipment system feels like a hybrid of Halo 3 and Halo Reach, and it adds another dimension to multiplayer fights.
-With the recent Halo Infinite surprise multiplayer beta drop on November 15, plenty of players are diving into the game for the first time.
-The new equipment isn't explained very well in-game, though, and players may wonder what they do.
+The new equipment isn't explained very well in Halo Infinite, and players new players may wonder what some of them do.
 Some are fairly self-explanatory, and others return from previous Halo entries, but if you want the rundown on all the currently available Halo Infinite equipment and how they work, read on.

 - Need a rundown of the current maps?
 Check our Halo Infinite maps list.